-Asia shares, bonds buoyed as Fed seen dovish
+Asia shares, bonds underpinned as Fed seen accommodative

 May has only three days to win approval for her deal to leave the European Union if she wants to go to a summit with the bloc’s leaders on Thursday with something to offer them in return for more time.

-In commodity markets, spot gold was supported by the widespread decline in bond yields and stood at $1,300.35 per ounce.
+In commodity markets, spot gold was supported by the widespread decline in bond yields and stood at $1,300.35 per ounce XAU=.

-Oil prices were near their highest for the year so far.
-U.S. crude was last off 6 cents at $58.46 a barrel, while Brent crude futures added 2 cents to $67.18.
+Oil prices were just off their highest for the year so far.
+U.S. crude CLc1 was last down 22 cents at $58.30 a barrel, while Brent crude LCOc1 futures lost 15 cents to $67.01.
+[O/R]